 FFFFFF is the color hex value for white, but you can search the Hex code database for your desired color here- http://www.color-hex.com/

 <iframe src="https://player.vimeo.com/video/236787722" style="background-color: #FFFFFF" width="1000" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 Important: There is no way to change the color of the frame that appears while your video loads.
-This should not be noticable to most viewers, but could affect viewers with slower Internet connections.
+This should not be noticeable to most viewers but could affect viewers with slower internet connections.